 Long gone are the days when you really needed to “find couples counseling near me.”
 At least, to a certain extent.
 One thing that this pandemic has done to the field of psychotherapy is that it has pushed all therapists deeply past their comfort zones with providing online couples counseling or teletherapy for marriage counseling.
 It has also provided most people with a new tolerance for video chatting, which means that the idea of Zoom counseling or Skype Therapy feels much more normal for people to consider.

-We don’t use Zoom for couples counseling, because we have an secure and private telehealth portal to provide online couples counseling, or individual therapy online.
-The concept is the same though – you book a couples counseling or individual therapy session online, and the link that you click is right in your email.
+When you book a teletherapy session, the link that you click for your appointment is right in your confirmation email.
 When it comes time for your session, simply click the link and bam!
 You are having an online therapy session right in the comfort of your home.

 Pros To Online Couples Counseling

 Time: You don’t have to factor in a commute, and it may be easier to work a counseling session into your busy schedule.